fenago/nlp-generative-ai-bootcamp/lab_guides/Lab_4_part2.md

 that the voice they hear is AI-generated.
 Embrace the future of digital audio with OpenAI!

-# Addendum: Translating and Generating Audio in English and Spanish in Google Colab
+# Addendum: Translating and Generating Audio in English and Spanish

 # Preparing the English Text